-This talk was given at a local TEDx event, produced independently of the TED Conferences.
-In this talk, McMahon sets forth a compelling argument for the economic, psychological and social value of uniqueness.
+In this talk, Ed McMahon sets forth a compelling argument for the economic, psychological and social value of uniqueness.
 He explains that, in a global marketplace, well-educated workers, world-class infrastructure and the ability to turn ideas into commercial realities are all critically important to economic success–but the other critical, but often forgotten, element is “community distinctiveness.”
-“Communities that can’t differentiate themselves,” McMahon observes, “have no competitute advantage.”
+“Communities that can’t differentiate themselves,” McMahon observes, “have no competitive advantage.”

 Where Am I?
 The Power of Uniqueness